 SSO Load will also exclude the requirements of customers served via the Percentage of Income Payment Plan ("PIPP Customers").
 For purposes of the CBP auctions, a PIPP customer is defined as any customer who is a PIPP customer as of June 1, 2017 and any customer who thereafter is enrolled in the PIPP program.

-SSO Load will include the requirements of any Unique Arrangement Customers of The Dayton Power and Light Company AES Ohio who are served under special contracts.
+SSO Load will-may includeexclude the requirements of any Unique Arrangement Customers of AES Ohio who are served under special contracts.

 2.2 Full Requirements Service